MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 ---
 title: Guidelines for publishing Power BI custom visuals
-description: Guidelines to publish Power BI custom visuals to Microsoft AppSource and help with online discoverability.
+description: Learn about the guidelines to publish Power BI custom visuals to Microsoft AppSource so that others can discover and use them.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: ""